scyclow/social/notes.md

       accusation about controlling the media, or try to sell some religious shit

 quests:
+  - main quest involves piecing together a technicratic conspiracy theory where jews control the media + the financial system. fastcashmoneyplus.biz and fakebullshit.news way to achieve freedom. dating websites are designed to manipulate your sexual desires. there's some Q-like ringleader, anonymously dipersing information

+  - videos, sales text, etc mention specific people
+    - look up name in identitylookupmanagementsystem

   - start with access to general
     - ads are mostly for identitymanagementrecoverysystems
     - you want to get invited to next some other group